rightjs/rightjs-docs/docs/en/docs/dom/form.md

     inputs() -> Array of elements

-Returns a list of all the form input elements _without_ the buttons.
+Returns a list of all the form input elements _except_ the buttons.

     $('form').inputs();